Add a morning routine checklist to your morning routine.

 Here’s where the magic happens.
 (This is the reason I adore conflict resolution.)
 Laid out in front of them is a problem, they can clearly see it.
 They understand it and now they can solve it.

-I saw an answer pretty quickly, but patiently waited to see what they came up with.
+I saw an answer pretty quickly but patiently waited to see what they came up with.
 It wasn’t long before they had made their own individual morning (and afternoon) routines.
 The bonus?
 They realized on their own that there wouldn’t be time for screen time on school days.

 I could have done this entire process by myself.
 But now they are invested.
 They made the rules, they made the routine.
 They are far more likely to follow it… because it is their plan!
-Will their be hiccups, of course, but we will figure them out together.
+Will there be hiccups, of course, but we will figure them out together.
 (Check out the conflict resolution post for step-by-step instructions.)

-15 Morning Routine Checklists for Kids
+Morning Routine Checklists for Kids

 - Work, Play, Learn Chart from Cloud Mom

-- Stress Free Morning Cards from Live Simply
+- Stress-Free Morning Cards from Live Simply.

 - Super Simple Magnetic List from The Trip Clip Blog

-- Are you Ready for School List from Girl in the Garage
+- Are you Ready for School List from Girl in the Garage.

-- Remember Hugs Checklist from The Chirping Moms
+- Remember Hugs Checklist from The Chirping Moms.

 Do you already have a working morning routine or do you need to sit down and create one?